Areas of Expertise

 Under Review

 Storer, H.L., Bloomer, R., Malorni, A., Nyerges, E. & Borja, S. “A Pipeline for Youth Voice:” An exploratory analysis of empowerment-focused youth development programming at organizations serving survivors of intimate partner violence.
 Journal of Community Practice.
-(In Review, June 2023)
+(Revise & Resubmit, June 2024)

-Malorni, A. Linking YPAR and Youth Sociopolitical Development: Reflections on a photovoice study with youth organizers.
+Malorni, A. Linking YPAR Processes and Youth Sociopolitical Development: Reflections on a social media photovoice study with youth organizers.
 Invited Manuscript, Michigan Journal of Community Service Learning, Special Issue on YPAR.
-(Invited Manuscript, Due March 2024)
+(Invited Manuscript, Revise & Resubmit, April 2024)

 Community & Practice Publications